swiftcarrot/queryx/README.md

 [English](README.md) | [中文](README_zh.md)

 > **Warning**
 > This project is currently in beta (v0), although it has been battled tested in internal projects.
-Currently, it only supports golang code generation.
-We plan to release support for TypeScript code generation.
 Feel free to [open an issue](https://github.com/swiftcarrot/queryx/issues) or [start a discussion](https://github.com/swiftcarrot/queryx/discussions) if you have any questions.

 Queryx is schema-first and type-safe ORM with code generation.